Spiritual

 Care

-SPIRITUAL CARE
+SPIRITUAL SUPPORT

 Doctors in the Stroke Lab.